 We’ve seen Google recently make deals with Sony Ericsson, Motorola, and Vodafone to add mobile search to those providers of mobile services.
 Google also came out with a patent application on advertising on mobile phones in early January.

-In addition to making it easier to use Google by phone, we also see some efforts to make it easier to connect with Google by laptops and other wireless devices with three patent applications published today at the site of the US Patent and Trademark Office.
+In addition to making it easier to use Google by phone, we also see some efforts to make it easier to connect with Google by laptops and other wireless devices with three patent applications published today at the US Patent and Trademark site Office.

 Filed on September 14, 2004, and published today, the inventors of document number 20060059043 are Wesley T. Chan, Shioupyn Shen, and Georges Harik.